bilelmoussaoui/StartupWMClassFixer/README.md

  sudo ./fix --force-update
 ```

-### Dependencies
+## Dependencies
 - `wget`

-### FAQ
+## FAQ

 #### Why using `sudo` ?
-Almost all the application desktop files are stored in `/usr/share/applications` that's why we need root permissions to modify those files.
+Almost all the application desktop files are stored in `/usr/share/applications` that's why we need root permissions to modify them.

 #### How the script works?
 The script will modify the desktop file of supported applications ([list of supported applications](https://github.com/bil-elmoussaoui/StartupWMClassFixer/blob/master/database.csv)) and add/modify `StartupWMClass` key.